-As Wales’ first National Park and the third most popular National Park in Britain, Snowdonia is something special.
-It stretches over 827 square miles full of unspoilt scenery with rocky mountains, clear blue lakes and thick forests.
+Wales’ first National Park and one of the country’s most popular destinations, Snowdonia is something special.
+It stretches over 827 square miles of unspoilt scenery with rocky mountains, clear lakes and thick forests.
 It has plants and insects you won’t find anywhere else in the world.
-And at the heart of it is the peak of Snowdon, the highest mountain in Wales.
+And at the heart of it is Snowdon, the highest mountain in Wales.

 Snowdonia driving route

 Our route started in the town of Porthmadog on the North Wales coast.
-This was our base for the weekend, and it’s also the hub for the West Highland and Ffestiniog railways and is close to the quirky Italian-style village of Portmeirion.
+This harbour town was our base for the weekend, and it’s also the hub for the West Highland and Ffestiniog steam railways as well as being close to the quirky Italian-style village of Portmeirion.

 The start of autumn is a gorgeous time to visit Snowdonia with a mix of green, gold and red shades everywhere you look.
 The road follows the Nant Gwynant river from the lake and climbs 600 feet upwards in just two miles.
 At the top there’s a viewpoint where you can stop off and take a look back down to the lake (where the image at the top of this post was taken) and over towards the Cwm Dyli hydro-electric power station.

-At the top of Nant Gwynant we took a diversion to the left on the A4086 to the Pen-y-Pass.
-This is the start of three of the main walking routes up Snowdon.
-The car park was packed with hikers getting ready to start the climb up – and the café was full of others who were celebrating getting back down.
+At the top of Nant Gwynant we took a diversion to the left, following the A4086 to the Pen-y-Pass.
+This is the start of three of the main routes for climbing Snowdon – the Miners Track, Pyg Track and Crib Goch.
+The car park was packed with hikers getting ready to start the climb up, and there’s a café full of others who were celebrating getting back down.

-It still winds the same way downhill to Llanberis.
-This is where catch the Snowdon Mountain Railway to the top of the mountain if you don’t fancy walking.
+Llanberis is where catch the Snowdon Mountain Railway to the top of the mountain if you don’t fancy walking.
 Or where you start the Llanberis Path if you do – it’s the longest but least strenuous walk up to the summit which runs next to the railway line.

 From Llanberis we backtracked to the Pen-y-Pass and then followed the A4086 over the hills past the grey slate cottages in the village of Capel Curig.
 Then from Capel Curig we took a right onto the A5, heading towards Betws-y-Coed on the edge of Snowdonia.
 The road gets flatter here and there are more trees and less mountains.

-Or you can head south on the A5 towards Llangollen and the Pontcysyllte Aqueduct.
+Or head south on the A5 towards Llangollen and the Pontcysyllte Aqueduct.
 The aqueduct is a seriously impressive piece of engineering, At 38 metres high up it’s Britain’s longest and highest aqueduct, which is just wide enough for one canal boat.

 Snowdonia road trip map